-Since June 2020 UJS have delivered over 50 sessions of antisemitism awareness training, to Student Union staff including Sabbatical Officers, in order to equip them with the knowledge and skills to call out antisemitism on campus and support their Jewish students.
+Since June 2021 UJS have delivered over 140 sessions of antisemitism awareness training, to Student Union and University staff, in order to equip them with the knowledge and skills to call out antisemitism on campus and support their Jewish students.
 UJS is continuing to expanded its delivery of the training, opening it up further to University staff, including student services teams and senior management teams.

 Here are some comments made by past attendees of our training:

 ‘The history that was provided with the session was extremely useful as it allowed me to understand where this issue stems from.
 It was also very powerful to have a Jewish lady conduct the training as personal/relevant examples were provided which helped me understand this issue better.’

 ‘It was a really humbling training session, took me down a peg or two.
 I'm grateful to have experienced this session, and it felt like a very safe space to ask questions.'

 'Amanda was incredibly engaging and informative; creating a safe and supportive environment to explore and discuss the topics.
 Honestly one of the best training sessions I’ve had as a sabb!'